GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 There has been a significant advancement in the capabilities of foundation models.
 Today we take the basic capabilities of foundation models for granted.
 These include conversations with long running context on abstract topics, summarizing web search results, condensing text and even querying structured datastores.
 We think it natural to point chat bots at PDF documents, websites and

 <!-- image -->
-**Image Description:** In this image we can see a tower with lights.
-In the background there are mountains and the sky is in dark color.
+**AI-Generated Image Description:** In the image we can see a tower with lights and in the background there are mountains and the sky is dark.
 <!-- end image description -->